Practice overview

 He has particular experience in:

-• complex cross-border civil fraud proceedings involving economic tort claims and specialist insolvency legislation (including s423 of the Insolvency Act 1986);
+• complex cross-border civil fraud proceedings involving economic tort claims (fraudulent misrepresentation, unlawful means conspiracy, unlawful interference, bribery), equitable claims (breach of fiduciary duty, constructive trusts, dishonest assistance, knowing receipt), unjust enrichment and specialist insolvency legislation (including s423 of the Insolvency Act 1986);

-• related jurisdictional, insolvency and interim applications, principally freezing injunction, proprietary injunction and contempt of court applications;
+• related jurisdictional, insolvency and interim applications, principally freezing injunction, proprietary injunction, disclosure and contempt of court applications;

-• crypto and digital assets disputes, including in relation to digital token issuance, crypto-denominated lending and exchange insolvency;
+• cryptocurrency and digital assets disputes, including in relation to digital token issuance, crypto-denominated lending and exchange insolvency;

 • registration and enforcement of foreign judgments in England, the BVI and Gibraltar;